cmu-sei/pom/main-constraints.md

 ### Control Flow

-Consider two LLVM IR instructions P and S, where P is a predecessor of S.  If P and S are in the same basic block, then P is the instruction immediately preceding S in the basic block.
-If P and S are in different basic blocks, then P must be the last instruction of a basic block and S must be the first instruction of a basic block.
+Consider two LLVM IR instructions P and S, where P is a predecessor of S.  (By "P is a predecessor of S", I mean the following:  If P and S are in the same basic block, then P is the instruction immediately preceding S in the basic block.
+If P and S are in different basic blocks, then P must be a `br` instruction at the end of a basic block and S must be the first instruction of a basic block that is a jump target of P.)

 On any given path, the time point `P-post` is essentially the same time point as `S-pre`.
 However, if S has multiple predecessors, then it is useful to have separate names, so that we can generate constraints for P and S separately and then tie them together with control-flow constraints.

-We generate the following constraints for every C-path `ptr` that already appears in existing constraints:
+We generate the following constraints for every C-path `ptr` that is live at P-post:
 - `good(ptr, P-post) -> good(ptr, S-pre)` except if P is a conditional jump to S that is conditioned on ptr being null.
 - `null(ptr, P-post) -> null(ptr, S-pre)` except if P is a conditional jump to S that is conditioned on ptr being non-null.
 - `zombie(ptr, P-post) -> zombie(ptr, S-pre)` except if P is a conditional jump to S that is conditioned on ptr being null.

+Exception: if ptr (or an alias of it) is the first argument to realloc at instruction S-realloc, then on a branch guarded by realloc returning NULL, the GOOD and ZOMBIE properties of ptr are not preserved from P-post to S-pre, and instead:
+- `good(ptr, S-realloc-pre) -> good(ptr, S-pre)`
+- `zombie(ptr, S-realloc-pre) -> zombie(ptr, S-pre)`
+On the branch guarded by realloc not returning NULL:
+- `good(ptr, S-realloc-pre) -> zombie(ptr, S-pre)`
+- `zombie(ptr, S-realloc-pre) -> zombie(ptr, S-pre)`

+If the first argument to realloc would naturally die inside the basic block of the realloc call, then it is artificially kept half-alive until the beginning of the successor basic blocks.
+Specifically, it is kept alive for purposes of generating preservation constraints and warning about the death of a good responsible pointer, but it is not kept alive for the purpose of borrowing constraints.

 ### Preservation Constraints